 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Magyar فارسی हिन्दी Suomi Dansk 日本語 עברית Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-Mali (/ˈmɑːli/ ( listen); French pronunciation: [mali]), officially the Republic of Mali (French: République du Mali), is a landlocked country in West Africa, a region geologically identified with the West African Craton.
+Mali (/ˈmɑːli/ (listen); French pronunciation: [mali]), officially the Republic of Mali (French: République du Mali), is a landlocked country in West Africa, a region geologically identified with the West African Craton.
 Mali is the eighth-largest country in Africa, with an area of just over 1,240,000 square kilometres (480,000 sq mi).
 The population of Mali is 18 million.
+It borders Mauritania to the West, Senegal, Guinea, Ivory Coast and Burkina Faso to the south, Niger to the east, and Algeria to the north.
 Its capital is Bamako.
-Mali consists of eight regions and its borders on the north reach deep into the middle of the Sahara Desert, while the country's southern part, where the majority of inhabitants live, features the Niger and Senegal rivers.
+The sovereign state of Mali consists of eight regions and its borders on the north reach deep into the middle of the Sahara Desert, while the country's southern part, where the majority of inhabitants live, features the Niger and Senegal rivers.
 The country's economy centers on agriculture and mining.
 Some of Mali's prominent natural resources include gold, being the third largest producer of gold in the African continent, and salt.
-A majority of the population (90%) are Muslims.